OlivierLD/raspberry-coffee/java-python/Java-HTTP-Python/README.md

 }
 ```

-As an example, we also have a Java client, `http.MagnetometerREader.java`.
+As an example, we also have a Java client, `http.MagnetometerReader.java`.
 Build it with a
 ```
 $ ../../gradlew shadowJar